NevermindNilas/TheAnimeScripter/README.md

 6. **Auto Clip Cutting with Scene Change Filter:** Boost productivity by automatically cutting clips with a Scene Change Filter.

-7. **Realistic Dynamics - Motion Blur:** Infuse realism into videos with customizable motion blur for a cinematic touch.

-8. **Seamless After Effects Integration:** Enhance After Effects projects effortlessly with our seamless integration.
+7. **Seamless After Effects Integration:** Enhance After Effects projects effortlessly with our seamless integration.

-9. **Multi-Effect Magic - Model Chaining:** Combine features seamlessly within After Effects, running Deduplication, Upscaling, and Interpolation in one go.
+8. **Multi-Effect Magic - Model Chaining:** Combine features seamlessly within After Effects, running Deduplication, Upscaling, and Interpolation in one go.

-10. **Efficient In-Memory Processing:** Experience swift transformations without additional frame extraction cycles.
+9. **Efficient In-Memory Processing:** Experience swift transformations without additional frame extraction cycles.

-11. **Custom Model Support for Creativity:** Unleash your creativity by incorporating your own trained models effortlessly.
+10. **Custom Model Support for Creativity:** Unleash your creativity by incorporating your own trained models effortlessly.

 Empower your video editing journey with these robust, efficient features designed to elevate your content to new heights.